SwatiAF/ADA/Warshall Algorithm/warshall-output.md

 ```
-n Enter the number of vertices:4
+Enter the number of vertices:4
-n Enter the number of edges:6
+Enter the number of edges:6
-n Enter the end vertices of edge 1:1 4
+Enter the end vertices of edge 1:1 4
-n Enter the end vertices of edge 2:1 2
+Enter the end vertices of edge 2:1 2
-n Enter the end vertices of edge 3:2 1
+Enter the end vertices of edge 3:2 1
-n Enter the end vertices of edge 4:2 4
+Enter the end vertices of edge 4:2 4
-n Enter the end vertices of edge 5:4 3
+Enter the end vertices of edge 5:4 3
-n Enter the end vertices of edge 6:3 1 2
+Enter the end vertices of edge 6:3 1

 Matrix of input data:
 0	1	0	1
 1	0	0	1
 0	1	0	0
 0	0	1	0

 Transitive closure:
 1	1	1	1
 1	1	1	1
 1	1	1	1